 4.1 The risks associated with this proposal, including the risks if the Council does not act as recommended, have been considered in line with the Council's Risk Management Framework.
-That consideration is shown in this report at paragraphs 2.1 and 2.2.
+That consideration is shown in this report at paragraph 2.1.
 We are satisfied that the risks associated are within the Council's risk appetite and will be managed as per the Policy.